Nicolò Zen the younger

-Nicolò Zen the Younger (1515–1565) was a Venetian Senator.
+Nicolò Zen the Younger (1515–1565) was a Venetian senator.

 Nicolò was the son of Caterino Zen, a prominent literary figure of the time.
 He was schooled in science and the humanities and became an accomplished hydraulic engineer.
-His political career started with securing the post of Savio agli ordini dell'arsenale (Special Commissioner for the Arsenal) at the age of 23, two years less than the minimum.
-He was able to purchase recognition of experience for 100 ducats from the Council of Ten.
+His political career started with securing the post of Savio agli ordini dell'arsenale (Special Commissioner for the Arsenal) at the age of 23.